kanaria69/Mainecoco/README.md

-## Atheism is a non-prophet organisation.
+## I have the heart of a lion... and a lifetime ban from the San Diego Zoo.